devhammed/photoshop/README.md

 ## Installation

+You need to make sure you have a working copy of [Photoshop](https://www.adobe.com/products/photoshop.html) installed on your system since this library uses the COM API on Windows & AppleScript on MacOS to communicate with Photoshop, then you can install the package via Composer:

 ```shell
 composer require devhammed/photoshop
 ```

-Then you need to make sure you have a working copy of [Photoshop](https://www.adobe.com/products/photoshop.html) installed on your system since this library uses the COM API on Windows & AppleScript on MacOS to communicate with Photoshop.

 ## Credits